edwardlavender/fvcom.tbx/README.md

 `WeStCOMSExploreR`, follow the workflow detailed below:

 1. Acquire FVCOM files.
-2. Define an appropriate directory system in which to store environmental arrays extracted from FVCOM files.
+2. Define a directory system in which to store environmental arrays extracted from FVCOM files.
 3. Extract and save environmental arrays from FVCOM files into this directory system.